andrewevren/landingpage/README.md

-# landingpage
-Landing Page from Odin Project Foundations course
+This is the Landing Page project from the Odin Project CSS Foundations course.